choria-io/website/blog/content/post/2020/07/01/choria_scout.md

 I recently had to refresh my infrastructure and revisited how many things are done - I now host all the Choria components on Kubernetes using our WIP [helm repos](https://github.com/choria-io/helm) and as a result also had to revisit monitoring for those components.
-Additionally, I have a number of traditional hosts for nameservers, dev environment and more.
+Additionally, I have a number of traditional hosts for nameservers, development environments and more.

-For the traditional hosts I did not find any appealing solution that's released under a true Open Source basis and realised I had almost 100% of what I need to build a pretty compelling monitoring platform, and it will tie in nicely with the recent work I did to make Goss usable as a Go Package.
+For the traditional hosts I did not find any appealing free solution released under a true Open Source basis and realised I had almost 100% of what I need to build a compelling monitoring platform, and it will tie in nicely with the recent work I did to make Goss usable as a Go Package.

 ## Features

-As Choria is very framework focused, and really an operations integration platform at heart, I am not trying to solve all the problems myself but focusing on maximising the integration possibilities - we'll supply a batteries included system, but it will be highly interoperable with Cloud Native technologies.
+As Choria is very framework focused - and really an operations integration platform at heart - I am not trying to solve all the problems myself but focusing on maximising the integration possibilities: we'll supply a batteries included system, but it will be highly interoperable with Cloud Native technologies.

-So here's first a few screenshots of Dashboards and such and then I'll break down the features.
+So, first of all, here are a few screenshots of Dashboards and such, then I’ll break down the features.

 ![](health-overview-small.png)